lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # History of Changes {#sect-g}

 Note: This appendix will be deleted in the final version of the document.

+From version 18 -> 19:

+* Added OIDs registered by IANA

 From version 17 -> 18: